 Squirrel Damage.
 Squirrels chew the bark and cut off the vascular system in trees, and can kill trees

 Fungal and bacterial growth in the cambium of a tree clog up the flow of water and food to the tree, thus kill trees

 Any oozing, dark or light-colored spots, blistered bark, or smelly branches are an indicator that the tree has a pathogen, that will likely kill the tree.

 Insect Damage.
 Certain insects chew inside of the tree and cut off the vascular system of the tree (i.e. Emerald Ash Borer).

 Let’s not forget about pale yellow/green trees.
 A tree in a state of chlorosis is a dying tree.
 The tree is losing the ability to produce chlorophyll.
 Chlorophyll is there to capture sunlight to convert energy into food.
 Alkaline soil is the true problem.
 Alkaline soil binds up the available nutrients to the tree.
 No matter how much product or human intervention has been done for chlorotic trees, I have see 100% of them die.
 Because there is human intervention it delays the death of the tree; yes.
 But, the tree still dies.
 If your tree can no longer produce chlorophyll and the leaves are wilted, and are falling off; the tree cannot come back.
 It is dead.

 Cost-Benefit Analysis; Pruning versus Removal/Replacement:

-- Save yourself money.
+Save yourself money.
 Do not prune a tree that is severely stressed.
-You will pay out nearly 100% the amount you would if you simply removed the tree in the first place.
+You will pay out nearly 100% of the amount you would if you simply removed the tree in the first place.